 5. Visit the Historic Cellular Jail, Port Blair and Pay a tributeIn case you are interested in finding out details about the history of the area, and stories that actually happened in real life, then the Cellular Jail in Port Blair must be one of your objectives in the area.
 It is best to visit it in the presence of a guide, this way you will find precious pieces of information concerning the past histories of the islands, and you will understand more about what happened here.
 As a British colony, the people on the islands continually fought against the British, hoping to regain their freedom one day.
 So the land, and jail, on the island, both have many things to say concerning a tumultuous past.

 6. Boat Ride To Jolly Bouy Island and Snorkeling, Port BlairThe visit at the prison is too serious for you?
 Then perhaps you would like a place where you can relax and enjoy fun activities.
 Don’t miss visiting the Jolly Buoy Island.
-It is a place where you can enjoy snorkeling and other fun water sports such as Glass boat ride.
+It is a place where you can enjoy snorkeling and other water sports that take place in Andaman such as Glass boat ride.
 The area is safe for children and very clean, so it is very suitable for families to hang out.
 Jolly Bouy Island comes under the Mahatma Gandhi Marine National Park.
 This destination is opened only for 7 months in a year.
 Mainly to preserve the reef in this destination.
 When Jolly Bouy is closed then Red Skin Island or Tarmugli island opens.
 The Mahatma Gandhi Marine National Park is a No plastic zone so you might not be allowed to carry any loose plastic bottles and bags to this destination.
 Carry an extra pair of clothes to this destination as you will not be able resist yourself after seeing the waters at this destination.